 - develop a critical understanding of a range of modern 'omics' technologies and applications.

-- learn about genomic, transcriptomic, proteomic and metabolomic techniques, and the analytical approaches that can be employed to examine the data output from these approaches.
+- about genomic, transcriptomic, proteomic and metabolomic techniques, and the analytical approaches that can be employed to examine the data output from these approaches.

 - have the opportunity to develop and demonstrate your understanding and proficiency through the critical analysis of real data sets.